Bather also called Venus at the Louvre, Paris, France

 cults3d

-This sculpture is by Christoph Gabriel Allegrain was a French sculptor who tempered a neoclassical style with Rococo charm and softness, under the influence of his much more famous brother-in-law, Jean-Baptiste Pigalle.
-His single most famous work, a marble Bather (La Baigneuse), was commissioned for the royal residences through the Bâtiments du Roi in 1755; a modelled sketch was shown at the Salon of 1757.
-When the finished marble was finally exhibited at the Salon of 1767 it received a sensational reception.
-Critics said Allegrain not only sculpts the idealized body of a goddess but the naturalism of a woman - the flowing lines, full bodied flesh, lust of the gesture and the refinement of the hairstyle are eminently sensual work.
+Christoph Gabriel Allegrain's sculpture is a masterpiece that showcases his unique blend of neoclassical style with the softness and charm of Rococo artistry, all under the influence of his renowned brother-in-law, Jean-Baptiste Pigalle.
+His most celebrated work, a stunning marble Bather (La Baigneuse), was commissioned by the royal residences through the Bâtiments du Roi in 1755; a life-like model had been showcased at the Salon in 1757.
+When the finished marble sculpture was finally displayed at the Salon in 1767, it received an electrifying reception from critics and art enthusiasts alike.
+They hailed Allegrain as a master sculptor who not only captures the idealized beauty of a goddess but also the natural sensuality of a woman - the flowing lines, luscious curves of flesh, passionate gestures, and refined hairstyles are all hallmarks of his remarkably sensual work.

 With this file you will be able to print Bather also called Venus at the Louvre, Paris, France with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Bather also called Venus at the Louvre, Paris, France.